social-navigation-group/sbpd-dataset-pipeline/labelling-tool/README.md

 ---

 #### **Disentangle**
 This button swaps two overlapping trajectories after a certain frame to correct misidentified paths.
 After pressing the button, the UI will update prompting an input field insert the ID of the desired trajectory to modify.
-This can also be accomplished by clicking directy at the trajectory, which will directly input the trajectory ID into the input field, which next the user must click on the **Select** button. **FOR THE 2nd TRAJECTORY** the user must click on the point to disentangle in the the trajectory, which will also include the trajectory ID on the input field, which the user must click the **Select** button afterwards.
-To apply the change the user needs to click the "Apply" button.
-If the user made the mistake of clicking in the **Disentangle** button, the user can cancel it enabling the other modifiers.
+This can also be accomplished by clicking directy at the trajectory, which will directly input the trajectory ID into the input field, which next the user must click on the **"Select"** button. **FOR THE 2nd TRAJECTORY** the user must click on the point to disentangle in the the trajectory, which will also include the trajectory ID on the input field, which the user must click the **"Select"** button afterwards.
+To apply the change the user needs to click the **"Apply"** button.
+If the user made the mistake of clicking in the **"Disentangle"** button, the user can cancel it enabling the other modifiers.

 > Even though it is possible to insert manually in the input box for the 2nd trajectory, the function will only work properly when manually inout the ID in the input field.